Lightning-AI/pytorch-lightning/docs/source/benchmarking/performance.rst

 0. Increase shared memory if necessary.
 Refer to the documentation of your OS how to do this.

-1. Copy training data to shared memory
+1. Copy training data to shared memory:

     .. code-block:: bash

         cp -r /path/to/data/on/disk /dev/shm/

-2. Refer to the new data root in your script or command line arguments
+2. Refer to the new data root in your script or command line arguments:

     .. code-block:: python